 - People have reported that adding a tablespoon of apple cider vinegar after cooking will make beans more digestible.

-- Sort – It’s important to do a quick sort through your beans.
-Occasionally you will find a small pebble or other debris in with your dried beans, and you definitely don’t want to bite into that!
-Remove any debris, pebbles or shriveled beans and throw them away.
+- Sort - It's important to do a quick sort through your beans.
+Occasionally you will find a small pebble or other debris in your dried beans, and you definitely don't want to bite into that!
+Remove any debris, pebbles, or shriveled beans, and throw them away.

 - This recipe makes beans that are a little saucy, so there will be a little excess liquid in the pot.
 You can drain the beans, or store them in their liquid in the refrigerator.